 top of page

-In a rural region like Skye and Lochalsh, local organisations face real challenges—fragmented services, short-term funding, and limited access to development support.
+In a rural region like Skye and Lochalsh, community-led organisations face real challenges, increased demand with fewer resources, unstable funding, staff/volunteer shortages and limited access to development support.
 The HWWS Collaboration tackles these issues head-on by uniting third sector and public sector partners to co-produce sustainable, community-led services that reflect the needs and voices of local people.

 What the collaboration does